Widening participation strategy 2020-25

 Intended outcome: We want all our students to have an equal chance succeed in their studies and future careers.

-- Provide a dedicated accessible career development programme available to all widening participation students, who enter the university via contextualised admissions policy, including career coaching, work experience, skills workshops and networking with employers.
+- Provide a dedicated accessible career development programme available to all widening participation students, including career coaching, work experience, skills workshops, and funding for training opportunities.

 - Continue to develop the Access to Professions programme to support current students who want to enter specific careers that have a low tradition of attracting widening participation students.

 - Develop a widening participation graduate intern programme, offering widening participation students a supported transition into employment.

 - Continue to develop, support and promote a wide range of global opportunities, in terms of duration, location and type of activity, that are accessible to, and appropriate for, our diverse student population, including international opportunities specifically for students on the Step-Up Plus and Transition programmes.